opensearch-project/documentation-website/_opensearch/install/rpm.md

 ### Manual

-Download the new version of OpenSearch you want to use, and then use `rmp -Uvh` to upgrade.
+Download the new version of OpenSearch you want to use, and then use `rpm -Uvh` to upgrade.

 ### YUM